wl4g/rengine/docs/en/devel-executor.md

 - Related difficult refer to see: [github.com/quarkusio/quarkus/issues/2720](https://github.com/quarkusio/quarkus/issues/2720)

-### Use the JavaScript evaluation engine support JVM mode and native executable mode?
+### Use the JS execution engine support JVM mode and native executable mode?

 - Yes, both are supported, thanks to GraalVM's multi-language support, but the --language:js option must be added when building native, and the version is best to use `GraalVM 22.1`, because the js plugin has been removed by default from `GraalVM 22.2`